 Finally, the demonization of “fat” in the United States has very real and disastrous consequences for those humans unfortunate enough to fit within that socially constructed category.
 “Overweight” humans (especially women) can face hiring discrimination, are less likely to be promoted or selected for prestigious projects, and they ultimately make less money overall.
 And of course, weight discrimination can result in hurtful interpersonal mistreatment as well, like name-calling and objectification.

-I can understand that many vegans enthusiastically promote veganism as a weight-loss diet (and I do not deny that some types of obesity can be life-threatening), but we must be mindful that body weight is a complex social issue and the celebration over thinness can be hurtful to others who lack the social and economic privilege that most vegans enjoy.
+I can understand that many vegans enthusiastically promote veganism as a weight-loss diet, but we must be mindful that body weight is a complex social issue and the celebration of thinness can be hurtful to others who lack the social and economic privilege that most vegans enjoy.
 This movement is about nonviolence, and this principle must extend beyond Nonhuman Animals to include our fellow activists as well.

 Vegan media sources, too, should be aware of their influential role.
 Consistently portraying a particular body type that is relatively unachievable for a good number of us creates a harmful and unrealistic ideal.
 The impact of thinness in women’s magazines is well documented.
 When the media is inundated with thin (often airbrushed) figures, this can seriously impact consumer self-esteem and lead to eating disorders.
 But some magazines like Seventeen have responded with a commitment to picturing “real” people.
 This should be a goal for vegan media as well.